r-causal/tidysmd/README.md

 ```

 Having SMDs in a tidy format makes it easy to work with the estimates,
-for instance in creating Love plots:
+for instance in creating Love plots. tidysmd includes `geom_love()` to
+make this a bit easier:

 ``` r
 library(ggplot2)